 |---|---|---|

-Cycle time | Direct – longer cycles cost more | Simplify geometry; reduce setup count |
+Cycle time | Direct, longer cycles cost more | Simplify geometry; minimize setup count |

-Material removal rate | Faster removal reduces cycle | Specify oversized blanks only when justified |
+Material removal rate | Faster removal reduces the cycle | define oversized blanks only when justified |

-Material grade | Hard materials cut slower, wear tools faster | Choose the easiest grade that meets the spec |
+Material grade | Hard materials cut slower, wear tools faster | Select the easiest grade that meets the spec |

-Tolerance band | Tighter tolerances require slower feeds, more passes, more inspection | Apply tight tolerances only to critical features |
+Tolerance band | Tighter tolerances require slower feeds, more passes, and more inspection | Use tight tolerances only to critical features |

-Surface finish requirement | Sub-Ra 0.8 µm requires finish passes or grinding | Specify Ra realistically per feature |
+Surface finish requirement | Sub-Ra 0.8 µm needed finish passes or grinding | Specify Ra realistically per feature |

 When Chinese CNC Sourcing Is the Right Choice

-Cost-sensitive production at volumes above 100 pieces per month
+Cost-effective manufacturing at volumes above 100 pieces per month

 Standard precision tolerances (ISO 2768 medium or fine) on common alloy

-The cases where local sourcing remains better:
+The conditons where local sourcing remains best

 Emergency replacement parts where shipping time is the binding constraint